Mahmud-Nagasa/morning-tasks/README.md

 # morning-tasks

-This repo is for everyday morining tasks before the lectures
+This repo is for everyday morning tasks before the lectures